Ejemekwuru: Governance

 The Town Union (formerly called Ejemekwuru Progressive Union and now Ejemekwuru Town Union) is the political and administrative arm of the community administration.
 Together with the heads of the groups of villages, they handle political and administrative issues within the community.
 Ejemekwuru has seen numerous Town Union Presidents since the inception of the formal Town Union in 1945.
-Those who have served as Town Union Presidents since inception are: - Joseph Osigwe, Mr. John Odunze Duruji, Chief Festus Ijeoma, Gabriel Ogumerem, Nze Innocent Ihemedu, Nze Cornelius Ogugua, Nze Eugene Ojure-Amadi, Nze P.C.
-Amako, Nze n'Ozo Obinna Hippolyte Duru, Boniface Ikpeama, Linus Ogumerem, Nze Roland Nwosu, and Uche Nwakuna.
-The current Town Union President is Chief Keryan Igwebuike.

 Tourism and sites

 Ejemekwuru is 15 km from the capital city Owerri and 17 km from Kalabari beach on the shores of the massive Oguta lake.
 Oguta lake is noted for the presence of the confluence of the blue water from the lake and the muddy water from Orashi River.

 Also within Ejemekwuru are the tropical dense forest containing the sacred shrines popularly called Oke Ohia Ezeala.
-Within this forest are sacred Monkeys which in years back were dedicated to the Ezeala deity (so they can not be hunted or eaten), and by such dedication are naturally preserved and protected (similar to animals in a game reserve).
+Within this forest are sacred monkeys which in years back were dedicated to the Ezeala deity (so they can not be hunted or eaten), and by such dedication are naturally preserved and protected (similar to animals in a game reserve).
 This preserved tropical forest is also home to rich fauna and flora, and a natural haven for biodiversity.

 Ejemekwuru is also one of the early oil exploration hubs for the Shell Oil company.
 A legacy Shell well (never produced) is still present in modern-day Ejemekwuru.

-Ejemekwuru in modern times and notable natives
+Ejemekwuru in modern times and notable people

 The Ejemekwuru community has remained relatively peaceful.
-It is a Christian community that is predominantly Roman Catholics and Anglicans.
-There are a good number of Pentecostal Christians and an insignificant number of people who still practice the African traditional religion.
+It is a Christian community that is predominantly Roman Catholic and Anglican.
+There are a good number of Pentecostal Christians and a smaller number of people who still practice the African traditional religion.

 During the British colonial era, the first warrant chief appointed for Ejemekwuru was Eze Okwara Uzegbu, a man noted as one with outstanding personality and prominence.
 He was both a warrant chief and a native court judge.
 Subsequently, native court judges and local chiefs were appointed at the village level and these included Chief Okwaraozuoha Ubadimma, Chief Onyejigbu Chima, Chief William Amadi, Chief Matthias Nwosu, Chief Olumba Okororie and Chief Peter Amako (who was also a prominent philanthropist).

 The last colonial-era warrant chief and native court judge appointed for Ejemekwuru was Chief Festus Ijeoma who was widely viewed as a bold, courageous and fearless judge, and under whose leadership critical infrastructure such as the postal office and health care dispensary were built.